github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 3. `compute-providers/<namespace>/<provider>/trust-policy` combines the provider default with `runner.iam.additional_trust_policy_json` without referencing the runner-role input.
 4. `runner-config` creates the common runner role from the returned `assume_role_policy`, or selects an external role without applying that trust policy.
 5. The full compute provider receives the resolved role so it can create resources such as the EC2 instance profile and render `iam:PassRole` statements.
-6. The provider returns its nested policy, environment-variable, and resource contract.
+6. The provider returns its nested type, capability, policy, environment-variable, and resource contract.
-7. Runner-config attaches runner policies only to a module-managed runner role, while `orchestration-providers/webhook` attaches scale-up, scale-down, and pool policy fragments to the roles it owns through its leaves.
+7. Runner-config attaches runner policies only to a module-managed runner role. `orchestration-providers/webhook` attaches scale-up, scale-down, and pool policy fragments to the roles it owns; multi-runner aggregates typed scale-set capabilities for the single scale-set provider call, whose controller groups own their task roles.

 The trust-policy output depends only on its input documents, not on the full provider resources that consume the runner role.
 This preserves provider ownership of the trust relationship while keeping the dependency graph one-way.